D-Jeffrey/Win10SupportScripts/README.md

-# Win10SupportScripts
+# Win10 and Office 365 Support Scripts
-Misc Scripts use on Windows 10 computers to do some PC Pro support tasks
+Misc Scripts use on Windows 10 computersand others for Office 365 to do some PC Pro support tasks

 ## __PSTMoveFromOneDrive.ps1__